 For the A.A. degree, the last 18 units of credit must be taken at HIU.
-For the B.A. and B.Mus., the last 30 units of credit must be taken under the direction of the University with at least 24 of the last 30 units taken at HIU.
+For the Bachelor's degree the last 30 units of credit must be taken under the direction of the University with at least 24 of the last 30 units taken at HIU.
 At least 50% of the major must be taken at HIU.